Tuscan wine: History

 The Arte dei Vinattieri guild established strict regulations on how the Florentine wine merchants could conduct business.
 No wine was to be sold within 100 yd of a church.
-Wine merchants were also prohibited from serving children under 15 or to prostitutes, ruffians and thieves.
+Wine merchants were also prohibited from serving children under age 15 or to prostitutes, ruffians and thieves.
 In the 14th century, an average of 7.9 e6USgal of wine was sold every year in Florence.
 The earliest references to Vino Nobile di Montepulciano wine date to the late 14th century.
 The first recorded mention of wine from Chianti was by the Tuscan merchant Francesco di Marco Datini, the "merchant of Prato", who described it as a light, white wine.
 The Vernaccia and Greco wines of San Gimignano were considered luxury items and treasured as gifts over saffron.
 During this period Tuscan winemakers began experimenting with new techniques and invented the process of governo which helped to stabilize the wines and ferment the sugar content sufficiently to make them dry.
 In 1685 the Tuscan author Francesco Redi wrote Bacco in Toscana, a 980-line poem describing the wines of Tuscany.

 Following the end of the Napoleonic Wars, Tuscany returned to the rule of the Habsburgs.
 It was at this point that the statesman Bettino Ricasoli inherited his family ancestral estate in Broglio located in the heart of the Chianti Classico zone.
 Determined to improve the estate, Ricasoli traveled throughout Germany and France, studying the grape varieties and viticultural practices.
 He imported several of the varieties back to Tuscany and experimented with different varieties in his vineyards.
-However, in his experiments Ricasoli discovered that three local varieties— Sangiovese, Canaiolo and Malvasia— produced the best wine.
+However, in his experiments Ricasoli discovered that three local varieties—Sangiovese, Canaiolo and Malvasia—produced the best wine.
 In 1848, revolutions broke out in Italy and Ricasoli's beloved wife died, leaving him with little interest to devote to wine.
 In the 1850s Oidium Uncinula necator and war devastated most of Tuscany's vineyards with many peasant farmers leaving for other parts of Italy or to emigrate to the Americas.
+Under the mezzadria employment arrangement, most of the wine produced by peasants was drunk by their landlords.
+Peasants stretched their meagre supply with water, labelling the resulting drink l'acqua pazza (lit. 'crazy water').

 Climate and geography

-The region of Tuscany includes seven coastal islands and is Italy's fifth largest region.
+Tuscany (which includes seven coastal islands) is Italy's fifth largest region.
 It is bordered to the northwest by Liguria, the north by Emilia-Romagna, Umbria to the east and Lazio to the south.
-To the west is the Tyrrhenian Sea which gives the area a warm mediterranean climate.
+To the west is the Tyrrhenian Sea which gives the area a warm Mediterranean climate.
 The terrain is quite hilly (over 68% of the terrain), progressing inward to the Apennine Mountains along the border with Emilia-Romagna.
 The hills have a tempering effect on the summertime heat, with many vineyards planted on the higher elevations of the hillsides.